AIA-Studio-IaaC-G06/PFHG/README.md

 You can find in this repository:

-1. The dataset developed in Grasshopper and encoded to be then trained as a neural network
+1. The data set developed in Grasshopper and encoded to be then trained as a neural network

 2. The Python codes used to train the neural network for predicting the values